Loanbrwsk1/Documentations_of_projects/docs/en/script-post-installation-for-fedora.md

 ### **Fedora Customization**

-For wallpapers, a folder named `wallpapers` is created in _~/Images/_

-Inside this folder, there's a _screenshots_dynamic_wallpapers_ subfolder with previews of the dynamic wallpapers.
+Inside `~/Pictures/`, there's a `screenshots_dynamic_wallpapers` subfolder with previews of the dynamic wallpapers.

-To choose a dynamic wallpaper:
+To choose a wallpaper:

 - Right-click on the desktop

 - Click on _Change Background..._

 - Choose a wallpaper with a clock icon in the lower-left corner (indicates dynamic)

 If you'd like to further customize Fedora, check this [playlist](https://youtube.com/playlist?list=PL-xp5bZmT8148dNSbLTQBhEntfp_HeXfu&si=HTQfktPsC7zkXVnr).